AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 *  `validation-stop-on-errors`: The API halts the import upon finding the first error.
 It will return an error message describing the issue and its row number.
 *  `validation-skip-errors`: The API imports valid rows unless the total number of errors surpasses the `allowedErrorCount`.
 If errors go beyond this count, the import is halted (even valid rows will not be processed).
 The response will contain details of the first error found and its row number.

-The `allowedErrorCount` field stipulates the maximum allowable error count before terminating the import process.
+The `allowedErrorCount` field specifies the maximum allowable error count before terminating the import process.

 ## Import CSV API